-The Shake Up Learning book was designed with book studies in mind!
-Not only is this book a great read for any educator, any grade level, any subject, any role, but this book has the entire package to help you facilitate a successful book study!
+The Shake Up Learning books were designed with book studies in mind!
+Not only are these books a great read for any educator, any grade level, any subject, any role, but these books have the entire package to help you facilitate a successful book study!

 - Discussion questions after each chapter.
 You don’t have to write your own!
 These are ready to go!

 - Dedicated reflection pages after each chapter, helping you to encourage participants to think and reflect on their reading.